thunderbird/webext-docs/messages.rst

       :name: ``contentType``
       :type: (string)

       The content type of the attachment.
+A value of :value:`text/x-moz-deleted` indicates that the original attachment was permanently deleted and replaced by a placeholder text attachment with some meta information about the original attachment.

    .. api-member::